Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Discussion

 \subsubsection{External Validity.}

 Our research shares a common threat to external validity with prior works~\cite{jiang2021cure, silva2023repairllama, xia2022less, xia2023practical, wei2023copiloting, le2024evaluating} that our results may not generalize across different programming languages and datasets.
-To mitigate this risk, we evaluated our model, \ours, and state-of-the-art baselines using two well-known datasets, Defects4J~\cite{just2014defects4j} and HumanEval-Java~\cite{jiang2023impact}, and found our performance robust across these datasets.
+To mitigate this risk, we evaluated our model, \ours, and state-of-the-art baselines using three datasets, Defects4J~\cite{just2014defects4j}, HumanEval-Java~\cite{jiang2023impact} and TransformedD4J~\cite{le2024evaluating}, and found our performance generalize across these datasets.
 Additionally, the core contributions of our approach are language-agnostic, suggesting potential applicability to various programming languages.
-Therefore, we believe this risk to be minimal.
+Therefore, we believe that this risk is minimal.

+Another external validity relates to our generalization to larger LLMs such as ChatGPT or Claude models.
+FLAMES modify the LLM decoding strategy and thus require access to LLMs.
+This avoids evaluation on such closed-source LLMs.
+As an alternative, we have done our best to conduct experiments on CodeQwen2.5, the best open source code LLM across leaderboards, and demonstrate the effectiveness of FLAMES on this model in Table~\ref{tab:generalizability}.
+Moreover, our experiments for RQ5 demonstrate the generalizability of FLAMES across six well-known LLMs with diverse model architectures and sizes.
+Therefore, we believe that FLAMES is capable of generalizing effectively to different LLMs.